SkyBus (airport bus): Melbourne City Express

 The Melbourne City Express is SkyBus's flagship service.
 It operates between Melbourne Airport in Tullamarine and Southern Cross railway station on the western edge of the Melbourne city centre, via the Tullamarine Freeway and CityLink, with no intermediate stops.
 At Melbourne Airport, SkyBus stops for pick up and drop off at Terminals 1 and 3, and also picks up at Terminal 4.
 Terminals 2 and 4 are within walking distance from the Terminal 3 stop.

 The service operates 24 hours a day, 365 days a year, to a 10-minute frequency between 6:00 am and 12:00 am (midnight), subject to traffic conditions.
 The service operates to a 30-minute frequency between 1:00 am and 4:30 am, and 15 to 30 minutes at all other times.

 SkyBus is not covered under the Myki ticketing system which services the rest of Melbourne.
 However, SkyBus allows the use of the access travel pass on all SkyBus services in Victoria only.
 Proposals in January 2013 by the Victorian Government to integrate SkyBus ticketing with the Myki system were shelved after opposition from Transurban and Melbourne Airport.

 Peninsula Express

-The Peninsula Express is a Frankston shuttle that operates between Terminal 1 and 4 of Melbourne Airport and Frankston railway station.
+The Peninsula Express is a shuttle that operates between Terminal 1 and 4 of Melbourne Airport and Frankston railway station.
 It makes intermediate stops at St Kilda, Elwood, Elsternwick, Brighton, North Brighton railway station, Moorabbin, Westfield Southland, Parkdale, Mentone and Chelsea.